Code of Conduct

 • extended removal from classroom and/or playground privileges

-• In extreme circumstances, suspension.
+• In some circumstances, suspension.